stisa/snail/NOTES.md

 TODO:
 - change name to SNAil?
-Small Nim Algebra..il
+Simple Nim Algebra..i.. lib
 - rework the structure to remove `include`s
 - test everything
 - try a more functional approach for concatenation of operations?